vseryakov/bootpopup/README.md

   })
   ```

   Now ok will be shown as Submit.
-With adhoc labeling this is not very usefull but still can be used for default buttons.
+With ad-hoc labeling this is not very useful but still can be used for default buttons.

 #### About the **content** option: